ceas-ambassadors/ceas-ambassadors-website/docs/database.md

 The actual point in time where Sequelize executes its code is when the `models` folder is imported by  `require(../models)`.
 This executes the code in `models/index.js`.
 Upon the start of the app in `app.js`, the models are synced useing `sequelize.sync()`, which syncs all defined models to the database.
 SEQUELIZE WILL NOT NOTICE IF THE DATABASE DOESN'T MATCH THE DEFINED MODELS UNTIL IT TRIES TO ADD SOMETHING.
 This is why the migrations mentioned in this document are so important.

 # Migrations
 There are two approaches to this, one is using the sequelize-cli to automatically handle migrations.
 The other is doing them ourselves through `ALTER TABLE...` commands.
 I consider there to be pro's and cons to both.
+If you alter the tables, remember to update the docs to reflect said changes.

 # Approach One
 Originally, I had intended to utilize the `sequelize-cli` for database